-Employees may not be entitled to leave and pay, however, their employment rights are protected whilst on paternity leave which means they are still entitled to pay rises and accrued holiday, and their job remains safe.
+Employees also have their employment rights protected whilst on paternity leave.
+This means your business must guarantee pay rises and accrued holiday, and their job must remain safe.

 Common Paternity Leave and Paternity Pay Questions